xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 might be frowned upon as "tricky" code) where the ability to mix the types might come in handy.
-Example, the Dirac delta function, which could be coded in one simple line, `-(x=0)`, or the absolute value function (DEFINITELY tricky code!), `x*(1+2*(x<0))`.
+Example, the Dirac delta function, which could be coded in one simple line, `-(x=0)`, or the absolute value function (_definitely_ tricky code!), `x*(1+2*(x<0))`.

 Please note, I'm not advocating coding like this as a way of life.
 I'd almost certainly write these functions in more readable form, using `IF`s, just to keep from confusing later maintainers.
-Still, a moral question arises:  Do we have the right to ENFORCE our ideas of good coding practice on the programmer, but writing the language so they can't do anything else?
+Still, a moral question arises:  Do we have the right to _enforce_ our ideas of good coding practice on the programmer, but writing the language so they can't do anything else?
 That's what Nicklaus Wirth did, in many places in Pascal, and Pascal has been criticized for